 Two types of effluent limitations are developed by EPA for NPDES permits: technology based effluent limitations (TBELs) and water quality-based effluent limitations (WQBELs).
-Technology based effluent limitations are defined in federal regulations and are applicable across a category of effluent discharge.
+TBELs are defined in federal regulations and are applicable across a category of effluent discharge.
 The applicability of effluent limitations is summarized in Table V-1.